 continuously changing as you ride on a carousel?)

-vector is changing?
+your velocity vector is changing?

-(b) What is making your velocity change?
+(b) What is the direction of your

 E1.10 (coffee grinder)